American Society for Microbiology – Western New York Branch

 ßßß (Tri-Beta) Biological Honor Society

 (TriBeta) is an honor society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.
-Since its national founding in 1922, more than 200,000 persons have been accepted into lifetime membership, and more than 670 chapters have been established throughout the United States and Puerto Rico, including the Canisius College, Alpha Theta chapter founded in 1941.
+Since its national founding in 1922, more than 200,000 persons have been accepted into lifetime membership, and more than 670 chapters have been established throughout the United States and Puerto Rico, including the Canisius University, Alpha Theta chapter founded in 1941.
 Members of the Canisius chapter are inducted based on their commitment and involvement in the Biological sciences, society events, and community service.
 In addition, members also participate in fundraising events, such as our annual Variety Show, a campus wide talent show.
 Last year, the society raised over $1,500 to help improve the lives of orphans in Poland and in previous years the money has helped support Habitat for Humanity and medically underserved patients in Nicaragua.
 The society has a strong presence on the Canisius campus and within the Biology department where members continually work to promote both the college and society's missions.

 Women in Science